-Beyond the now well described atheroprotective role played by liver SR-B1 on HDL metabolism and RCT (14), recent studies have brought to light diverse non-hepatic mechanisms by which SR-B1 may impact atherosclerosis.
-Comparison of liver-deficient to fully-deficient mice for SR-B1 demonstrated earlier that SR-B1 globally exerts an anti-atherogenic role in extrahepatic tissues (27).
-However, the recent discovery that SR-B1 acts in endothelial cells as a lipoprotein transporter, facilitating their transcytosis, has revealed that it could be also pro-atherogenic (43).
-This deleterious role opposes those played by SR-B1 in the macrophage.
-Indeed, new findings support a model in which macrophage SR-B1 exerts several protective activities during atherogenesis as a function of the lesion stage.
-In early development of atherosclerosis, SR-B1 could promote macrophage cholesterol efflux and RCT, thus reducing macrophage foam cell formation.
+Beyond the well-described atheroprotective role of liver SR-B1 on HDL metabolism and RCT (14), recent studies have brought to light diverse non-hepatic mechanisms by which SR-B1 may impact atherosclerosis.
+Early comparison of liver SR-B1-deficient to fully SR-B1-deficient mice demonstrated that SR-B1 globally exerts an anti-atherogenic role in extrahepatic tissues (27).
+However, the recent discovery that SR-B1 acts in endothelial cells as a transporter facilitating lipoprotein transcytosis revealed that it could also be pro-atherogenic (43).
+This deleterious role opposes those of SR-B1 in the macrophage.
+New findings support a model in which macrophage SR-B1 exerts several protective activities during atherogenesis as a function of the lesion stage.
+In the early development of atherosclerosis, SR-B1 could promote macrophage cholesterol efflux and RCT resulting in reduced macrophage foam cell formation.
 Importantly, SR-B1 could favor macrophage apoptosis in response to the cholesterol burden to limit plaque growth.
-Then, in advanced lesions SR-B1 could limit the formation of the necrotic core and favor plaque stability by promoting the clearance of apoptotic cells (Figure 1).
-These studies suggest that macrophage SR-B1 is a potential therapeutic target in CVD and further investigations are needed for identifying pharmacological tools able to induce SR-B1 expression and/or activity in macrophages in atherosclerotic lesions.
-In this context, the ongoing development of macrophage-targeted nanomedicine could be of precious help for achieving this goal (67).
+In advanced lesions, SR-B1 could limit the formation of the necrotic core and promote plaque stability via the clearance of apoptotic cells (Figure 1).
+These studies suggest that macrophage SR-B1 is a potential therapeutic target in CVD.
+Further investigations are needed to identify pharmacological tools that induce SR-B1 expression and activity in macrophages in atherosclerotic lesions.
+The ongoing development of macrophage-targeted nanomedicine could be of precious help for achieving this goal (67).

 Key points.

-Major atheroprotective roles for both hepatic and extrahepatic SR-B1.
+Both hepatic and extrahepatic SR-B1 serve major atheroprotective roles.

 Macrophage SR-B1 exerts several protective activities during atherogenesis as a function of the lesion stage.